huohuo-tu/gitskills/README.md

 # gitskills
-Create a branch is quick!
+Create a branch is quick and simple!